 Jigs, Crankbaits, Plastic Worms, Spinnerbaits, and Swimbaits

 When bass fishing, anglers want to have a small box of all the necessities to be ready for most situations.
-It’s a good idea to include weedless jigs, jig trailers, deep to shallow running crankbaits, spinnerbaits, swimbaits, and some topwater lures in your box.
+It’s a good idea to include weedless jigs, jig trailers, deep to shallow-running crankbaits, spinnerbaits, swimbaits, and some topwater lures in your box.

 Above is the shortened version of which baits generally are most effective and versatile enough to use throughout the year.

-But when it comes to catching bass consistently, anglers need to know which to use based on current conditions and time of year.
+But when it comes to catching bass consistently, anglers need to know which to use based on current conditions and the time of year.
 As well as the best techniques for presenting those baits, whether live or artificial.

 Live bait is always an effective method and requires much less presenting from the angler; this guide will explain the best live baits to use when bass fishing and how to rig them.

 The best live bait will handle most of the presentation for you by drawing attention without skepticism from your targeted fish.
 As a rule of thumb, use whatever is prevalent in your local waters as bait to attract a nonskeptic bass.
-More times than not, a bass will not eat something they have never seen before.
+More times than not, bass will not eat something they have never seen before.
 Another bonus is live bait often attracts the most trophy bass!

 As previously mentioned, there are endless baits to use that will catch fish.
 But every angler should know the most consistent baits that can be used in most places year-round.
 These are what the fishing pros consider to be the “best baits” that bass anglers could always use as a go-to.
 Additionally, using live bait doesn’t require the angler to do any crazy presentations making it more beginner-friendly.
 An essential thing to stay on top of is whether your bait is alive or not.

-Baitfish (Minnows, Shiners, Shad)
+Baitfish (Minnows, Shiners, Herring)

 There are various ways to rig or hook your baitfish, depending on how you want it to look in the water.
 The most common way to hook a baitfish when presenting it to largemouth bass is to hook the bait through both lips from the bottom up, so it gives the most natural presentation with the slightest chance of damaging the bait while hooking it.
 Anglers can also hook the baitfish on its back below the dorsal fin.
 However, once your baitfish starts slowing down and not moving very much, it’s time to replace it with another one.

-Shad, minnows, or shiners are some of the best live baits for bass, hands down.
+Shad style minnows, or shiners are some of the best live baits for bass, hands down.
 Baitfish come in different sizes and can be used in all types of bass waters, but they are incredibly productive in deeper water to target huge bass.
 They also work to catch more fish in general since they also attract giant catfish and other species.